luttero/maud/src/help/readme.txt

 Maud Version notes:

+(25/02/2025):   2.9998.
+The "61" release.
+                Time is flying.
+Corrected a small bug affecting the importing of CIF files without atom chemical element specification.
+                The bug affected only version 2.9997.
+                Analysis files saved with the problem are corrupted and either deleted or the phase affected removed and reloaded from the cif with the new version.

 (10/02/2025):   2.9997.
 The "Il Lonfo" release.
                 How on earth did I miss that before.
                 Fixed a bug with the "Loading Data ..." message never